the-dimensionless/rn-animations/readMe.md

 This is used to run a set of animations one after the other.
 Once an animation is finished the next one is run.
 So as we see here we run first a color animation, then we scale.
 Our start callback won't be run until they both finish, so in 800 milliseconds.

+One of the best examples of staggered animations is draggable chat heads.
+Every time the lead head is dragged to a position the others follow suit using the exact same animation path and velocity.
+Another example is staggering the visibility/rendering of form items, or other elements upon rendering.
+#### Stagger

+Staggering animations is a great way to have consistent animations with a small space in between them.
+Typically the animations are going to be the same but they don't have to be.

+#### Delay

+The only time delay is used is when combining with animations.
+Typically used in conjunction with sequence to cause a delay before a second set of animations is run.
+This can also be used with super complex animations using sequence and parallel.

 ### Some Useful links suggested by the author Jason Brown
 Udemy Course (master-react-native-animations)